Unified Light-Matter Floquet Theory and its Application to Quantum Communication: Quantum communication

-Since this model is difficult to analyze for large atom numbers, we proceed with a semiclassical treatment.
+The PRFT is a powerful tool to analyze this system when the atom numbers are large and exact numerical calculations are very expensive.
 Upon introducing the counting fields $\chi_1$ and $\chi_2$, the corresponding semiclassical Hamiltonian reads as

 where $\mathcal H^{(j)}(t)$ denotes the semiclassical Hamiltonian of atom $j$.
 The atoms are formally decoupled in the semiclassical description, yet, the interaction is still implicitly encoded in the counting fields.
-Each $\mathcal H^{(j)}(t)$ is identical to the Jaynes-Cummings model in Eq.~\eqref{eq:generalizedHamiltonianMMJCmodel}, and the quasienergies of the total system can be written as the sum of the quasienergies of the individual atoms
+The quasienergy of the total system can be written as the sum of the quasienergies of the individual atoms

 where $E_{\mu_j,\boldsymbol \chi}$ is the quasienergy of atom $j$ in Floquet state $\mu_j$.
 We have introduced the vector notation $\boldsymbol \mu = \left( \mu _1 ,\dots ,\mu_{N_A}\right)$, that contain the quantum numbers $\mu_j$ of the $N_A$ atoms.
 The corresponding Floquet states read as